nexus-raid-app/docs/docs/source/commands.rst

 Full command: ``!delete poke-roles  <pokemon>``

-Use this to delete the roles of the pok�mon you input, as well as the weather boosted roles.
+Use this to delete the roles of the pokémon you input, as well as the weather boosted roles.

 delete not-global-poke-emoji
 ~~~~~~~~~~~

 Full command: ``!delete not-global-poke-emoji``

-This will delete all emojis from pok�mon that are not currently in raids in your server.
+This will delete all emojis from pokémon that are not currently in raids in your server.

 delete not-global-poke-roles
 ~~~~~~~~~~~

 Full command: ``!delete not-global-poke-roles``

-Use this to delete all the poke roles from pok�mon that are currently not active in raids.
+Use this to delete all the poke roles from pokémon that are currently not active in raids.

 delete emoji
 ~~~~~~~~~~~

 Full command: ``!delete emoji  <pokemon>``

-This will delete an emoji from the pok�mon you input.
+This will delete an emoji from the pokémon you input.

 delete all-poke-emoji
 ~~~~~~~~~~~

 Full command: ``!delete all-poke-emoji``

-This will delete all emojis from pok�mon that are in your server.
+This will delete all emojis from pokémon that are in your server.

 award
 ~~~~~~~~~~~